rikusoikkeli/flocking-algorithm/README.md

 To run this you'll need Unity version 2020.3.7f1.

-Oh and I added the feature for them to avoid obstacles, too.
+Oh and I added the feature for the agents to avoid obstacles, too.